bernedom/bernedom.github.io/_posts/2025-12-16-secure-boot-yocto.md

 #### Signing the boot.img

 After creating the `boot.img`, we need to sign it using our private key.
-For debugging purposes it is convenient to also be able to create unsigned images, so I added the signing as a separate recipe that depends on the `boot-img-container` recipe.
+For debugging purposes, it is convenient to also be able to create unsigned images, so let's add the signing as a separate recipe that depends on the `boot-img-container` recipe.
 This way we can choose whether to build a signed or unsigned image by including the appropriate recipe in our build.

 Signing is relatively straightforward:

-* find the generated `boot.img` from the `boot-img-container` recipe
+* Find the generated `boot.img` from the `boot-img-container` recipe
 * Generate a sha256 hash of the `boot.img` to create a digest
 * Sign the digest using the private key to create the signature
 * Copy the boot.sig file to the deploy directory